DisStat/DisStat-npm/README.md

  * Posts data for a custom graph to DisStat.
  * Note that using a new type here creates the custom graph
  * on DisStat if you have enough unused graph slots.
+ *
  * Don't use names like "servers" or "users" here, as they are reserved
  * for the main graphs, and would get overwritten.
+ *
+ * "type" must not be longer than 50 characters.
+ * "value1", "value2" and "value3" must not be longer than 100 characters.
  *
  * @param {string} type - The name of the custom graph to post to
  * @param {string|Number} value1? - First custom value (e.g. an event name like "interactionCreate")